codemickey78/TikFood/README.md

-# TikFood App
+# TikFoods App

 A TikTok Clone app for Foods which I named it as TikFoods.
-It's build in React Native & Firebase.
+It's built in React Native & Firebase.